3disturbed/Protect_Multitool/README_farha.md

 Each user has a profile model.
 Profile comes with First name , last name and phone number.
 The user who doesn't have profile will be redirected to profile creation page.

-## Unresolved Bug
+## Resolved Bug

-Currently last name is only saved from admin panel.
-It is not saved from UI.
+At first last name was only saved from admin panel.
+It was not saved from UI.
+But later the issue have been fixed my modifying Django view.